 During an eye exam, your ophthalmologist may ask you to look at an Amsler grid.
-This grid helps you notice any blurry or blank spots in your field of vision.
+This grid helps you notice any blurry, distorted, or blank spots in your field of vision.
 Your ophthalmologist will also look inside your eye through a special lens.
 He or she can see if there are changes in the retina and macula.

 Your ophthalmologist will put dilating eye drops in your eye to widen your pupil.
 This allows him or her to look through a special lens at the inside of your eye.